OceanGlidersCommunity/Nitrate_SOP/sections/nitrate_dmqc.md

 The detection limit of SUNA measurements is 0.3 uM which has to be considered when observing oligotrophic regions.
 Typical issues occur near the surface due to interférence with sunlight and highly turbid regions.

-Based on longitude, latitude, pressure, temperature, salinity and oxygen Argo floats users estimate the DM for nitrate with CANYON B  (https://doi.org/10.3389/fmars.2018.00328. , https://doi.org/10.1002/2017JC012838).
-This should be done at depth where nitrate values are not so variable. to in situ data as the SUNA is a sensor that drifts in time.
+Based on longitude, latitude, pressure, temperature, salinity and oxygen Argo floats users estimate the delayed mode values for nitrate with CANYON B  (https://doi.org/10.3389/fmars.2018.00328. , https://doi.org/10.1002/2017JC012838).
+This approach can similarly be followed for glider based data and should be based on data at depth where nitrate values are not so variable.